Ouxsoft/LivingMarkup/src/Component/README.md

 + a molecules (simple elements functioning together), or
 + a organism (complex UI components).

-(Components typically reside in but are not templates).
+(Components typically reside in templates, but are not standalone templates).

 ## WYSIWYG
 Components can be integrated with a WYSIWYG, such as TinyMCE.